ElectricalGang

-Types of Electrical Insulator in Transmission (Overhead) Lines | Applications of Electrical Insulator
+Types of Electrical Insulator in Transmission Lines

 Types of Electrical Insulator in Transmission (Overhead) Lines

-Insulators used in electrical systems are mainly made of materials like glass, ceramic, steatite, PVC, polymer.
+Insulators used in electrical systems are mainly made of materials like glass, ceramic, steatite, PVC, and polymer.
 But the most common material used in the manufacture of insulators is porcelain.
 In today’s article, we will talk about how many types of insulators there are.

 Types of Electrical Insulators: